Contains the active ingredient, escitalopram (as escitalopram oxalate)

 prochlorperazine, used to prevent or treat severe nausea and vomiting

-bupropion, a medicine helping to treat nicotine dependence
+bupropion, used to treat nicotine dependence

 mefloquine, an anti-malaria medicine